 Preparing for Sucessful Greenhouse Gardening from Fall to Winter

 Fall brings more than changing leaves and crisp air.
-It also brings changes in your Growing Dome® Greenhouse, switching out your summer fruits for winter leaves and roots.
+It also brings changes in your Dome, switching out summer fruits for winter leaves and roots.
 Summer fruits require heat, light, and longer days to produce optimally.
-This continues in lower latitudes but varies dramatically for higher latitudes like Pagosa Springs in climate zone 5a, where we are based.
+This continues in lower latitudes but varies dramatically for higher latitudes like Pagosa Springs, where our home office is.
 For zone 6 and lower, the day length decreases, nights get colder, and clouds and storms often return, creating far less light.

 Some Dome Owners choose to leave certain summer fruit crops in their domes like tomatoes and peppers.
 Lots of Growing Dome gardeners report growing tomatoes into November.
-Although they do not grow much during the winter months, they can be nice for fresh winter salads.
-Each gardener can choose when growing in a dome, what balance of winter and summer crops they want in their greenhouse dome.
+Although they do not grow quite as much during the winter months, they can be nice for fresh winter salads.
+Each gardener can choose when growing in a dome, what balance of winter and summer crops they want.

 However, it is important to trim or remove plants like tomatoes that vine up and create shade.
 You will want every bit of sun and heat you can get in the winter!

 Winter plants grow well through the winter (hence the title winter plants) and optimize your space in your Grow Dome® for higher production per square foot.
 This is especially ideal if you have a smaller Dome, like the 15′ or 18′ Growing Dome Greenhouse.
 Many winter crops continue to grow well all the way down to temps in the high 20’s and do not require extra heat or covering through much of the winter in many places.
 Thus making winter gardening more manageable, less worrisome, and more rewarding.

 It is always smart to soil test after growing heavy feeding summer crops and amends your soil accordingly before planting fall and winter crops.
 Nitrogen is especially beneficial for the many leaf crops of winter.

 Plants to Grow in the Fall and Winter: